renakdup/simple-dic/README.md

 ```

 You can use **auto-wiring** feature that allows to `Container` create an instances that requires in the `__constructor` of class as well as it resolves constructor dependencies for

+> [!NOTE]
+> But if object creating is more complex and requires configuring and you don't have parameters with default values in the constructor then you need to use `factory` for preparing service.

 ---